slexisvn/query_engine/docs/03-optimizer/24-the-cost-model.md

 Zero below the threshold, then rising smoothly: the fraction of data that does not fit, times the rows streaming past, times the I/O constant.
 Making it continuous rather than a step is deliberate — a step function at the threshold would make plan choice flip on a one-row difference in an estimate that is already approximate.

 `costModelSpillThreshold` defaults to the memory limit divided by the default row width, which on this machine is 4,194,304 rows.
-Every plan in this book is far below it, so the term is zero throughout; chapter 39 is where it starts to matter.
+The small examples in this chapter are below it, so their spill term is zero.
+Chapter 39 deliberately lowers the budget to exercise spilling.

 ## Sorts know their key type